adjust/android_sdk/README.md

 ### 9. Add tracking of custom events.

-You can tell adjust about every event you want.
+You can use adjust to track any event in your app.
 Suppose you want to track every tap on a button.
-You would have to create a new Event Token in your [dashboard].
-Let's say that Event Token is `abc123`.
+You would have to create a new event token in your [dashboard].
+Let's say that event token is `abc123`.
 In your button's `onClick` method you could then add the following line to track the click:

 ```java